julianeon/moodtracker/README.md

 Rust's pattern matching elegantly handles the user input.
 The user input is matched against specific patterns in the `prompt_user` methods, making the code more readable and simpler to understand.

 ### 4. Error Handling
-Rust encourages robust error handling through the use of the `Result` type.
+Rust encourages robust error handling through the use of the `Result` type in the `append_string_to_file` function.
 It ensures that errors are explicitly handled, unlike scripting languages where errors might be more difficult to trace.

 ## Usage